-- 1.3.1 JUNIOR DIVISION: May not have reached the age of 16 by April 27, 2024. - 1.3.2 SENIOR DIVISION: Full-time student who has not yet graduated from high school - 1.3.3 A junior may compete on a senior team.
+- 1.3.1 JUNIOR DIVISION: Any student under the age of 16 prior April 26, 2025 AND in the 8th grade or below. - 1.3.2 SENIOR DIVISION: Full-time student who has not yet graduated from high school. - 1.3.3 A junior may compete on a senior team.
 If a junior aged competitor competes on a senior team they will be considered a senior competitor and only be eligible for senior individual awards. - 1.3.4 If a student from a middle school or elementary school is too old to compete on that school's junior team, they are eligible to compete on the high school team for that school attendance zone. - 1.3.5 A team must compete and qualify within their own District Tournament to be eligible to compete in the State Tournament.